ballerina-platform/ballerina-lang/language-server/docs/UserGuide.md

 #### Annotations Suggestion
 For the Services and Resources you can add annotations through language server annotation suggestions.
 Annotations for particular definitions will be suggested and you can select the required annotations from the list.
-Within annotations you can trigger Ctrl + Space and annotation fields will be suggested.
+Within annotations you can trigger **Ctrl + Space** and annotation fields will be suggested.

 ![](../docs/images/annotationSuggestions.gif)

 <a name="FindAllReferences" />

 ## Find All References
+Find all references will be triggered for IDE defined key combinations.

+Eg: For VSCode **Shift + F12**
-Find all references will be triggered for IDE defined key combinations [VSCode: Shift + F12] You can find all the references for a given function as follows.
+You can find all the references for a given function as follows.
 You will see the references in the same package and different packages as well as in different files.

 ![](../docs/images/findAllReferences.gif)